Chapter 1 HTML

 <img> element has two attributes,

-It is important to note that there is a fixed set of valid HTML elements (see below), and each element has its own set of possible attributes.
+It is important to note that there is a fixed set of valid HTML elements (Section 1.6), and each element has its own set of possible attributes.
 Moreover, some attributes are required while others are optional.
 For example, the

 src attribute is required for the